You just found out you have gestational diabetes.

 Don’t just take my word for it…

 Gestational diabetes was all new to me.
-I had only heard of one other person having had it before and she was obese before she got pregnant so I didn’t know that someone petite and healthy like myself would even be a candidate.
+I had only heard of one other person having had it before and she was not healthy before she got pregnant so I didn’t know that someone healthy like myself would even be a candidate.

 It was scary because there were so many unknowns but your course made it so simple.
 As soon as I completed your course & read questions and comments from others in the Facebook group, I realized how simple and easy it really can be to manage through diet alone.
 I am thankful for that now!